Butler, Bastrop County, Texas: Elgin-Butler Brick Company

 Michael Butler founded Elgin-Butler Brick Company in 1873.
 He had accidentally discovered suitable brickmaking clay while digging holes on land bought for timber.
 The firm's central operations were located at a 1,000-acre site in Butler; sales headquarters were based in Austin.
 Butler gradually became a company town with a company store and brick homes for the workers, who farmed on the side.

 In 1990, the brickworks was automated so that the clay was mixed with water and extruded into molds before firing.
 During the 1990s, Elgin-Butler employed 411 workers.
 The firm gained a reputation for innovative brick designs with widespread appeal.
 Michael Butler was succeeded by members of his family, including a son who studied ceramic engineering at Ohio State University.
 Today, Elgin-Butler Brick produces firebrick and specialty structural glazed tiles.
 After being passed through five generations of Butlers, the family sold the company in 2005.

-A company graveyard, Butler Brick Company Cemetery, is located off Old McDade Road.